BurdetteLamar/AboutRuby/core/ENV/template.md

 When you create or set a name-value pair in <code>ENV</code>, the name and value are immediately set in the environment variables.

+When you delete a name-value pair in ```ENV```, it is immediately deleted from the environment variables.

 ### Names and Values

 Generally speaking, each name or value is a ```String```.